Info Source

 Human Resources Management

-Human resources management services involve activities undertaken for determining strategic direction, allocating resources among services and processes, as well as activities relating to analyzing exposure to risk and determining appropriate countermeasures.
+Human Resources Management Services involve activities undertaken for determining strategic direction, allocating resources among services and processes, as well as activities relating to analyzing exposure to risk and determining appropriate countermeasures.
 They ensure that the service operations and programs of the federal government comply with applicable laws, regulations, policies and/or plans.

 - Awards (Pride and Recognition) Class of Record